This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 NO: heavy outerwear

 yes: light layers // I always wear several light layers to stay warm instead of one large jacket or coat.
 My formula typically includes two breathable shirts, followed by an oversized sweatshirt, and topped with a scarf.
 Any one of the layers can be removed easily, so you are covered in all situations.
 And the best part?
 These small items stow away neatly in your bag, or you can roll them up into dandy little pillows.
+Unless I *really need* that gigantic coat at my destination, I will leave large outerwear behind and pack quality layers to stay warm on my trip.

 That’s all for today!